justnonamenoname/lifeticle/readme.md

 If the lifeticle is located in an atom or was in a star for some other reason, and if the star's environment generates qualia for the lifeticle, then we have already had "lives" inside stars with random and unknown levels of qualia.
 A similar question applies to the early universe - the first hundreds of thousands of years before the epoch of recombination, when the universe became transparent to electromagnetic radiation.
+If one fails to preserve their lifeticle, the absorption of Earth by the Sun could result in remaining within the Sun’s structure for billions of years - and it is unknown whether qualia exist there or what their level might be; potentially extremely adverse.
+This is one of the reasons cryonics is necessary - at least until the nature and level of qualia in the solar environment is properly studied.

 <img src="https://github.com/justnonamenoname/lifeticle/blob/main/images/star.png" width="150">